vishnoivikrant/TicketMonster/README.md

 ## What can you find here?

-The content of the underlying directories is as follows:
+The content of the underlying directories is as follows: This is a demo

 * `demo` - the sources of TicketMonster application - you can build and run it!
 Follow the [instructions](demo/README.md).
 Or you can see it at work [here](http://ticketmonster-jdf.rhcloud.com).
 * `cordova` - the sources of the TicketMonster Hybrid Mobile (Cordova) application.
 Follow the [instructions](cordova/README.md) to build and run it.